What Natural Cleaning Products are Best, and How to Use Them?

 Copper saucepan polisher: No matter how tarnished your copper saucepan, scrubbing it with a lemon should make it sparkly and clean again.

-Clean the blender: If you’re blender suffers from build-up of food, just blend a lemon with a little dishwashing soap and water to get it clean again.
+Clean the blender: If your blender suffers from a build-up of food, just blend a lemon with a little dishwashing soap and water to get it clean again.

 Stuck on food on dishes: If you’ve got some food stuck on a dish, then grab a juiced lemon and rub a little coarse salt, then get scrubbing – the food should come off relatively easily.

 Freshen your laundry: Add a teaspoon of lemon juice to your washing load, along with detergent to combat bad odours.

 Used a lot in baking, bicarbonate of soda is also a fantastic natural all-purpose cleaner which can be used for a multitude of cleaning tasks too, including:

 Deodorising carpets and fabric: Simply sprinkle bicarbonate of soda onto the area and leave for as long as you can – overnight if possible, then vacuum off.

 Keeping drains de-clogged: Pour about 30g bicarb down the plughole and rinse through with hot water.
 Done weekly this can help to prevent blocked drains.